If you want to make a metal song with Garageband, there are a number of ways to do it.

 The amount of plug-ins you can get from Native Instruments for free is pretty amazing.

-It’s really worth taking the time out of your day to download them because there is a lot that comes with it, and you can use these instruments as a way of filling out your mixes.
+It’s really worth taking the time out of your day to download them because there is a lot that comes with it, and you can use these instruments as a way of filling out your mixes, however, Komplete 13 from ZZounds (which is the premium version) is even better and I couldn’t recommend it enough.

 5) Melodyne 5 (Trial Version Is Free)

-Melodyne 5 is an audio-editing tool that allows you to do some really amazing things with your recordings, including changing the pitch of your recordings without affecting the human quality of the sound, and also eliminating background noise.
+Melodyne 5 (this is the Editor version I recommend from Plugin Boutique) is an audio-editing tool that allows you to do some really amazing things with your recordings, including changing the pitch of your recordings without affecting the human quality of the sound, and also eliminating background noise which I’ve explored before.

 I highly recommend getting your hands on Melodyne 5, which you can access for free at this link here, but keep in mind that this is only the trial version.

-If you really want to get serious about recording, then I would definitely pick up the assistant or the studio version.
+If you really want to get serious about recording, then I would definitely pick up the editor version at least which I already linked above for reasons that I’ve previously explained elsewhere on the site.

 6) Bob Perry Noise Gate (Free)